 Giving up a pet

-About 10,000 dogs, cats, rabbits and other small animals were surrendered to the Animal Rescue League last year
+About 16,000 dogs, cats, rabbits, and other small animals were surrendered to Humane Animal Rescue last year.

-Each year thousands of pets will be surrendered to the ARL.
-Because we are an open-door shelter, no animal will ever be turned away and every effort will be made to successfully re-home your pet.
-Most of these animals will find loving homes.
+Each year, in fact, thousands more pets will enter our facilities.
+Because of our open-door policy, no animal will ever be turned away and every effort will be made to successfully re-home these pets.
+Most of them will find loving homes.
 Sadly, some will not.

 Before you surrender your pet: